 Resources for Livestock during shelter-in-place

-The 4-H Youth Development Program is committed to high-quality learning experiences for young people, and (considering the potential effect of Covid-19 on fair schedules) we are looking at coordinating virtual showmanship and skill-a-thons in lieu of junior livestock shows so members can complete their 4-H goals for the year.
+The 4-H Youth Development Program is committed to high-quality learning experiences for young people, and partnered with the Fair to offer virtual showmanship and skill-a-thons.

-While virtual showmanship and skill-a-thons do not address the fiscal considerations or concerns associated with livestock projects, we know youth participation in livestock projects create opportunities to enhance skill in accepting responsibility, setting goals, develop[ing] self-discipline, self-motivation, and knowledge of the livestock industry1, as well as [developing] responsibility, relating to others, spirit of inquiry, decision making, public speaking, maintaining records, and building self-esteem2.
+Youth participation in livestock projects creates opportunities to enhance skill in accepting responsibility, setting goals, develop[ing] self-discipline, self-motivation, and knowledge of the livestock industry1, as well as [developing] responsibility, relating to others, spirit of inquiry, decision making, public speaking, maintaining records, and building self-esteem2.
 While finances are certainly a component in making this decision, we encourage each family to weigh the options and make the decision to best meet their needs.